cnr-isti-vclab/meshlabjs/test/README.md

 * `jQueryGUI` The folder contains the development steps to realize the graphic user interface of MeshLabJs and its code refactoring
 	* `v1` GUI first version.
 	* `v2` The GUI main widgets are almost all implemented.
 Initial phase of development of the new ad hoc library (`mlj`) to build and control MeshLabJs GUI.
 	* `v3` Varius improvements to `mlj` library.
 Now is possible to load multiple mesh file at the same time.
+	* `elements` Contains demos of common graphic elements of MeshLabJs.
+These elements are implemented like abstractions of jQueryUI widget.